 - you need to be aware of your options if you haven’t got into medical school

 Read our section about Choosing your medical school.

 There are a number of books and other resources that give general advice on applying to medical school.
 Some also include information on what to expect when you’re there.
 Here is a selection, but make sure that any information you use is still up to date:

 - The Studying Healthcare website which is updated by the Medical Schools Council and has detailed information, tips and resources for those applying for medicine.

-- 2021 entry requirements booklet by the Medical Schools Council
+- entry requirements information from the Medical Schools Council

 - how to become a doctor pages of the British Medical Association (BMA) website

 - The Medic Mentor website for information about it's various activities for those considering medical school